ForecastOS/investos/guides/simple_examples/rank_long_short.md

 -   Stock returns over the time periods we wish to backtest: `actual_returns`
 -   Start and end dates: `start_date` and `end_date`

 In order to make this example as easy as possible, we've prepared, and will use, forecast and actual returns from 2017 - 2018 for a universe of 319 stocks.
+We will also exclude cost models.

 ## Sample Code For a RankLongShort Backtest